nhuang-lc/table-generator-chat-ui/README.md

-# Agent Chat UI
+# Table Generator UI

-Agent Chat UI is a Next.js application which enables chatting with any LangGraph server with a `messages` key through a chat interface.
+Table Generator UI is a Next.js application which enables chatting with any LangGraph server with a `messages` key through a chat interface.

 > [!NOTE]
 > 🎥 Watch the video setup guide [here](https://youtu.be/lInrwVnZ83o).